parcelcraft/docs/getting-started/print-test-label.md

 If you encounter any issues or have questions during this process, don't hesitate to reach out to [support@parcelcraft.com](mailto:support@parcelcraft.com) for assistance.
-They are available to help you troubleshoot any problems and ensure a smooth experience with the platform.
+Our support team is available to help you troubleshoot any problems and ensure a smooth experience with the platform.